AntonisDarmis/Signals-and-Systems/README.md

 # Signals-and-Systems
-Exercise for the signals and systems course
+Team exercise for the signals and systems course